-Church ushering ministries that have thought through their procedures and trained their church users in "how we do things" leave a tremendously positive first impression on their guests.
+From my personal experience in visiting churches, church ushering ministries that have thought through their procedures and trained their church users in "how we do things" leave a tremendously positive first impression on their guests.

-Yes, the appearance of competent organization helps your visitors feel less anxious about how to "go with the flow" because the friendly church usher is there to guide.
+The appearance of competent organization helps your visitors feel less anxious about how to "go with the flow" because the friendly church usher is there to guide.